Listening Script Vocabulary

 According to this new family tree, the largest group of domestic dogs last shared a common ancestor 18,800 years ago, and collectively, they last shared a common ancestor with a wolf around 32,100 years ago.
 They must have been domesticated at some point during this window.

-Who knows would be found if ancient canid samples from East Asia or elsewhere were used.
-In short, this not the final word on canine origins.
+In short, this is not the final word on canine origins.
 It would be a mistake for scientists to jump and say that dogs were domesticated in Europe and not anywhere else.
-We know pigs were domesticated independently in China and Turkey, so there’s no thinking that dog domestication had to happen in just one place.
+We know pigs were domesticated independently in China and Turkey, so there's no thinking that dog domestication had to happen in just one place.